rstens/docs/README.md

                                    Preferred                                  X
                                    Optional                                   O

-JIRA will be configured to contain the symptoms field.
+ZenHub will be configured to contain the symptoms field.

 Priority

-For priority we will use the standard JIRA priorities (with the standard explanation):
+For priority we will use the standard ZenHub priorities (with the standard explanation):

   **Priority Level**   **Description**